 I’m only going to talk about 1993-1999-era Liz Phair.
 I don’t really dig her after she sold out (though I must say “Why Can’t I” is still a dope pop song).

 Twenty-three years ago (yes, that’s 1993 for the mathematically-challenged…. and yes, 23 years.
 That’s over two decades!)……….
-I bought Liz Phair’s Exile In Guyville CD after reading a glowing review about it in Rolling Stone (remember when people used to take a chance on music, before being able to hear it?)
+I bought Liz Phair’s Exile In Guyville CD (probably from the mail-order CD company BMG) after reading a glowing review about it in Rolling Stone (remember when people used to take a chance on music, before being able to hear it?)
 It was the third CD I ever bought.
-It took me two weeks to get together the $15 for it, because I was poor as shit.
+It took me two weeks to get together the $15 for it, because I was poor as shit and my parents were like “you need $15 for WHAT? a CD?
+No.”

 Liz Phair was the original DIY punk girl.
 Every song on Exile In Guyville is written entirely by her, and produced (with additional instrumentation) by Brad Wood, who also recorded Ben Lee’s brilliant solo debut Grandpaw Would, and Ben Lee’s second record (my favorite of his), Something To Remember Me By.